 How to Determine the Value of a CBD Product

 Different CBD companies market and label their products in different ways, which can cause confusion among consumers.
 Understanding the differences between milligrams (mg) of CBD vs a product’s strength percentage can help users avoid paying more for less.
-It’s also key to determine the cost per mg of CBD and the amount of CBD in each drop to find the true value of a product.
+It’s also key to determine the cost per mg of CBD Oil and the amount of CBD in each drop to find the true value of a product.
 This article breaks down these concepts so users can make informed buying decisions and avoid being misled by confusing marketing tactics.

 The difference between MG vs % in CBD labelling